-The fields magic, flags and checksum are defined in Header magic fields, the fields header\addr, load\addr, load\end\addr, bss\end\addr and entry\addr are defined in Header address fields, and the fields mode\type, width, height and depth are defind in Header graphics fields.
-Because we consider Kernel loader only must load and execute kernel Header graphics fields ignored by Kernel loader.
+The fields magic, flags and checksum are defined in Header magic fields, the fields header_addr, load_addr, load_end_addr, bss_end_addr and entry_addr are defined in Header address fields, and the fields mode_type, width, height and depth are defind in Header graphics fields.

-magic

-The field magic is the magic number identifying the header, which must be the hexadecimal value 0x1BADB002 referred as MULTIBOOT\MAGIC constant.
+The magic fields of Multiboot header magic The field magic is the magic number identifying the header, which must be the hexadecimal value 0x1BADB002.